 Revenue of India’s IT industry reached US$ 154 billion and exports stood at US$ 117 billion in 2016-17.
+The industry’s revenue and exports are expected to rise to US$ 167 billion and US$ 126 billion in FY18, respectively.
 The Business Process Management (BPM) segment accounted for 22.22 per cent of the total IT exports during FY17.
 India’s IT-BPM sector is expected to expand to US$ 350 billion by 2025 and BPM is expected to account for US$ 50-55 billion out of the total revenue.

 The Government of India has extended tax holidays to the IT sector for software technology parks of India (STPI) and Special Economic Zones (SEZs).
 Further, the country is providing procedural ease and single window clearance for setting up facilities.
 Under Union Budget 2018-19, the government has announced setting up of a national level programme that will enable efforts in Artificial Intelligence (AI) and will help in leveraging AI technology for development works in the country.

 Click here to Download File (Size: 1.31 MB )